 Christchurch City Council is the district council for Christchurch, including Banks Peninsula and has a responsibility to manage the effects of activities and development on land within Whakaraupō/Lyttelton Harbour through the Christchurch District Plan.
-Christchurch City Council provide and maintain infrastructure, including public roads, water, wastewater and stormwater along with parks, reserves, jetty, and community facilities.
+Christchurch City Council is a significant landowner in the catchment and provides and maintains infrastructure, including public roads, water, wastewater and stormwater along with parks, reserves, jetty, and community facilities.
 This is done alongside communities, mana whenua, business sectors and conservation groups.
 They also provide funding for biodiversity improvements and community groups.